RyColeman/simple_web_app/README.md

+Individual and pair sprints for the flask and data-products DSI lesson.

-Before we do anything, we must install flask with `pip install flask`
+Before we do anything, you must install flask with `pip install flask`.

 ##### Optional Reading